 Pharmaceutical Biology

-Secondary metabolites (“natural products”) of microorganisms and medicinal plants remain the most important sources for the development of new drug substances that are used to combat diseases and treat infections.
-Research of the Pharmaceutical Biology Group is thus focusing on early stages of natural product-inspired drug discovery and on the evaluation of bioactive metabolites obtained from medicinal plants and microorganisms.
-In addition, the underlying biosynthetic pathways and involved enzymes are studied, which facilitate the formation of structurally complex natural products and can be exploited for the production of novel derivatives.
+Natural products (NPs) (≡secondary metabolites) of microorganisms and medicinal plants remain among the most important sources for the development of new drug substances that are used to treat numerous diseases and infections.
+Research of the Pharmaceutical Biology Group is focusing on early stages of natural product-based drug discovery and on the characterization and biosynthetic investigation of bioactive metabolites obtained from selected species.

 Prof. Robin Teufel